-In the second quarter of 2013, Battery Park City Authority continued its pedestrian managers program to offer safety services at the following locations: West Street and Warren Street, West Street and Murray Street, West Street and Albany Street, West Street and West Thames Street, as well at Morris and West Street.
+In the fourth quarter of 2013, Battery Park City Authority continued its pedestrian managers program to offer safety services at the following locations: West Street and West Thames Street, West Street and Albany Street, West Street and Murray Street, Vesey Street Intersection, and West Street and Warren Street.
+The last day of the program was on December 31, 2013.
+A new pedestrian tunnel is now open under Route 9A that connects the World Trade Center PATH station with the World Financial Center.